 Japan is still a cash-based economy, which means you should always carry some on you.
 If you’re going to check out a ramen shop or a local bar in Golden Gai, make sure you have yen.
 If you suddenly realized your wallet’s empty, 7-11’s international ATM is always there for you.

-One staple spot in the Salaryman-infested Shinbashi neighborhood is Torishige - it’s a yakitori restaurant, which is a common type of place to eat grilled chicken skewers, but this one is a standout.
-Get the tsukune (ground chicken) or momo niku (chicken thigh) if you want to play it safe, or get adventurous with raw chicken sashimi appetizer or hatsu (heart) skewers for a real treat.
-Feel free to drink too much and take a nap on the streets for the real salaryman experience after your meal - we swear it’s more socially acceptable (and way safer) than doing the same thing in New York.
+In Tokyo, the typical 9-5 office worker has a name: the salaryman.
+But instead of 9-5, Japanese salarymen work 9am-9pm (at least), always wear black suits and white shirts, and when they’re finally done with the workday they drink the night away with co-workers and clients before waking up and doing the exact same thing the next day.
+One staple spot in the Salaryman-infested Shinbashi neighborhood is Torishige - a yakitori restaurant, a common type of restaurant where you eat grilled chicken skewers, but this one is a standout.
+Get the tsukune (ground chicken) or momo niku (chicken thigh) if you want to play it safe, or go for the raw chicken sashimi appetizer or hatsu (heart) skewers.
+Feel free to drink too much and take a nap on the streets for the real salaryman experience after your meal - we swear it’s more socially acceptable (and way safer) than doing the same thing in other large cities.

 Shinbusakiya is the spot for miso ramen, which is generally on the saltier side.
 But the noodles are why we come to Shinbusakiya - they’re more like Chinese egg noodles than traditional ramen noodles, and they’re very good.
 The Shibuya neighborhood, home to the famous Shibuya crossing, is normally packed during the day with shoppers, but is also a hotspot for bars and clubs, so there’s nothing wrong with finding your way here after a long night.

 Funami Zaka isn’t your traditional ramen place, but that doesn’t mean it’s not great.
 We accidentally stumbled across this place a few years ago and have been going back ever since.
-And we go for one thing in particular - the clam ramen, which is not common in Tokyo.
-It’s not as heavy as traditional ramen dishes, and the refreshing bowl of soup and noodles is sometimes very welcome.
-The inside feels like you’re sitting in a fisherman’s hang - there are nets and nautical trinkets - but it’s not kitschy at all.
+And we go for one thing in particular - the clam ramen - which is not common in Tokyo and less heavy.
+The space feels like you’re sitting in a fisherman’s bar - there are nets and nautical trinkets - but it’s not kitschy at all.

 This is great bang-for-your-buck sushi.
-This is the kind of place where could eat every day, thanks in part to an excellent lunch special that will leave you pretty full for $15.
+This is the kind of place we could eat every day, thanks in part to an excellent lunch special that will leave you pretty full for $15.
 You can also get a full-blown sushi dinner and drinks for around $60, and you won’t find this kind of quality sushi in a casual setting for that price anywhere else in Tokyo.

-You owe it to yourself to try a conveyor-belt sushi spot if you’ve never experienced one before.
+You owe it to yourself to try a conveyor-belt sushi spot if you’ve never experienced it before.
 Unlike in the US, conveyer-belt sushi in Japan isn’t considered corny at all.
 It’s quick, convenient, affordable, and a great way to try a lot of different stuff.
 Magurodonya Miura Misakiko is far up north in Ueno, but it’s near Ueno Park and the National Museum, two big tourist attractions that you should visit while you’re here anyway.
 Hit this place for lunch in between sight seeing, or dinner once you finish at the museum and are tired of using your brain.
-Magurodonya Miura Misakiko is located in a row of other conveyor-belt spots near the train station, but it’s by far the best of the bunch.
+Magurodonya Miura Misakiko is located in a row of other conveyor-belt spots near the train station, but it’s the best of the bunch.
 Eat here over anywhere nearby, and see how many mini sushi plates you can stack up.